raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

 --- task ---
-Run your code by pressing the green flag.
-You will notice that the different flags do appear, but they go off the end of the stage.
+Run your code.
+Notice that the different flags appear, but some are cut off by the edge of the Stage.

 ![Flags go off the screen](images/flags-off-the-screen.png)

 --- /task ---

-Let's make two rows of three flags.
+Instead of putting all six flags in one row, make two rows of three flags.

 --- task ---
-Add some code inside the loop to move down a row if there are three flags left in the `chosen flags`{:class="blockdata"} list.
+Add some code inside the `repeat`{:class="blockcontrol"} loop of the `clone flags`{:class="blockmoreblocks"} block to move the Flag sprite down a row if there are three flags left in the `chosen flags`{:class="blockdata"} list.

 ![Flag sprite](images/flag-sprite.png)

-You can move down a row by using another `go to`{:class="blockmotion"} block and keeping the `x`{:class="blockmotion"} coordinate the same as the starting point, but decreasing the `y`{:class="blockmotion"} coordinate to move downwards.
+You can the sprite move down a row by using another `go to`{:class="blockmotion"} block and keeping the `x`{:class="blockmotion"} coordinate the same as the starting point, but decreasing the `y`{:class="blockmotion"} coordinate to move downwards.

 ```blocks
 define [clone flags]